What Construction Workers Should Know About the Scaffold Law in New York

 While engaged in these jobs, an owner or contractor is required to ensure the safety of these workers by providing certain safety devices such as scaffolding, hoists, stays, ladders, slings, hangers, blocks, pulleys, braces, irons, ropes, or other devices.
 Furthermore, these devices must be constructed, placed, and operated properly to protect the worker.
 If the owner or contractor did not provide these safety measures or if they were improperly placed or operated and a construction worker was injured while engaged in one of these tasks, the scaffolding law will apply.

-But the statute is not limited to these specific construction workers alone.
-It can actually cover a broader range of workers as long as they can demonstrate that they were an integral and necessary part of the activity.
+However, the statute is not limited to these specific construction workers alone.
+It can cover a broader range of workers as long as they can demonstrate that they were an integral and necessary part of the activity.
 If a worker can prove that he or she was working “in furtherance of” a project where the statute applied, the worker may still be covered under the scaffold law.

 Workers’ Compensation